Spring

 $$T=2\pi\sqrt{\frac{m}{k}}$$

-Similarly, the period of oscillation for a revolute/tortional spring is givent by the following equation, where I is the moment of inertia of the body:
+The period of oscillation for a revolute/torsional spring is given by the following equation, where I is the moment of inertia of the body:

 $$T=2\pi\sqrt{\frac{m}{I}}$$